pypa/packaging.python.org/source/tutorial.rst

 Creating and using Virtual Environments
 =======================================

-:ref:`virtualenv` is a tool to create isolated Python environments.
-[5]_
+Currently, there are two viable options for creating isolated Python environments, :ref:`virtualenv` and `pyvenv`_.

+`pyvenv`_ is available in Python 3.3 and Python 3.4, but only started installing :ref:`pip`, by default, in Python 3.4.  :ref:`virtualenv` is functional for Python 2.6 thru Python 3.4.

-The basic problem being addressed is one of dependencies and versions, and indirectly permissions.
+The basic problem being addressed with virtual environments is one of dependencies and versions, and indirectly permissions.
 Imagine you have an application that needs version 1 of LibFoo, but another application requires version 2.
 How can you use both these applications?
 If you install everything into /usr/lib/python2.7/site-packages (or whatever your platform’s standard location is), it’s easy to end up in a situation where you unintentionally upgrade an application that shouldn’t be upgraded.

 Or more generally, what if you want to install an application and leave it be?
 If an application works, any change in its libraries or the versions of those